smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 The guards exchanged glances.
 Alexios opened his mouth, but Nikias cut him off with a sharp gesture.

-"The foreman sent us.
+"The foreman sent word.
 Said it was urgent.
 The workers..."
 He paused.
-"They've stopped working.
-Won't say why."
+"They've stopped working."

-Daedalus was already filling his satchel with specialized instruments—tools for measuring impossible angles, for detecting stress in non-Euclidean structures.
+Daedalus was already filling his satchel with specialized instruments - tools for measuring impossible angles, for detecting stress in non-Euclidean structures.
 His movements had particular urgency.

 "How many casualties?"
 Daedalus asked.

 "None reported," Nikias said, clearly puzzled.
 "The foreman just said to bring you immediately.
-Both of you.
-He was... agitated."
+Both of you."

-Daedalus's jaw tightened.
-He reached for a specific pouch—chalk blessed by priests.

 "Tell me," Daedalus said quietly, "did the foreman mention anything about the stone itself?"

 "Only that the workers refuse to go near the new excavation.
 Superstitious fools calling it cursed."
 Nikias shrugged.
-"That's why we need you—to tell them it's just stone."
+"That's probably why we need you - to tell them it's just stone."

 They grabbed their tools and followed at a near-run.
-As they descended the tower stairs, Sisyphus heard it—a sound like breathing, but not from lungs.
-From stone itself.
-The vibration that had been growing stronger for days had changed, become rhythmic.

-Below them, in chambers that shouldn't exist, the beast knew its food had arrived.

-And the stone was celebrating.

----

 The quarry sprawled below them, vast and silent.
-No ring of hammers on stone.
-No shouted instructions.
+None of the usual ring of hammers on stone or shouted instructions.
 Workers clustered near the supply sheds, far from the excavation sites, faces turned toward Daedalus with desperate hope.

 Keras, the quarry foreman, met them as they dismounted.
-The man who'd worked impossible stone without flinching for three years looked rattled, weathered hands clenching and unclenching.
+This man who'd worked impossible stone without flinching for three years looked rattled, weathered hands clenching and unclenching.

 "Master Daedalus," he began.
 "We've got a problem."

 "Tell me."
-Daedalus's fingers had already found the pouch of blessed chalk.
+Daedalus's fingers remained inside his pouch.

 "Started two days ago.
 Workers in the lower sections heard sounds.
 Not construction sounds—we know every sound stone makes when it's worked.
 This was different."
 Keras gestured toward the main excavation.
 "Then yesterday morning, we found stone dust in the upper passages.
 Falling up."